Deep Ancestry Report FAQ

 How accurate is the Ancestry Report?

-Why do I need to answer the ancestry questionnaire?
+Why do I need to answer the Ancestry Questionnaire?

 Even though we analyze your DNA directly, your questionnaire responses help us assign DNA segments to the correct parental chromosomes.